-The SCAN-Unit is an internationally renowned research team embedded within the University of Vienna’s Faculty of Psychology, mainly aiming to discover the neural underpinnings of empathy, a domain in which they have made pionieering contributions to the scientific landscape.
+The SCAN-Unit is an internationally-renowned research team embedded within the University of Vienna’s Faculty of Psychology, aiming to discover the neural underpinnings of empathy, a domain in which they have made pionieering contributions to the scientific landscape.

 The PV consists of both procedural animation and keyframing to visualize neuroimaging.
-Sound production was inspired by the music of Steve Reich.
-Never fully developed, there is an adherence to the D-Dorian scale—for its humane, hopeful resolution—, centrally layering the subdominant and dominant expressed as Fmaj7-Gmaj7 progression to the lead of a heart rate monitor.
+Sound production was inspired by the works of Steve Reich.
+Sparse and undeveloped, the harmony only suggests its mode of D-Dorian, which is said to have humane-sounding qualities, centrally layering the subdominant and dominant degrees expressed as Fmaj7-Gmaj7 to the beat of a heart-rate monitor.

-The mark, as the main identifier of the brand and its image, is a visual portmanteau of the brain and heart.
+The mark, as main identifier of the brand and its image, is a visual portmanteau of the brain and heart.
 It can further be construed as a butterfly, the Ancient Greek symbol and etymological root of today’s psyche.
-Instantly friendly, simple enough for all possible print applications, yet distinct and memorable, it is reflective of the unit’s body of work and their field’s history.
+It is effortlessly friendly and lends itself to all possible printing applications, yet remains distinct in reflecting the institute’s body of work and their field’s history.